jcmunuera/enablement-2.0-kb/runtime/flows/code/GENERATE.md

 │  - Read MODULE.md (understand purpose, constraints)                          │
 │  - Read templates/*.tpl (understand code patterns)                           │
 │  - Note validation requirements for later                                    │
 │                                                                              │
 │  ───────────────────────────────────────────────────────────────────────────│
 │                                                                              │
+│  STEP 3.5: RESOLVE VARIANTS (v2.1)                                           │
+│  ───────────────────────────────────────────────────────────────────────────│
+│  Action: Select implementation variant for each module that has variants     │ │  Input:  List of modules + Request features                                  │ │  Output: Selected variant per module (default or alternative)                │ │                                                                              │ │  For each module with variants.enabled = true:                               │
+│                                                                              │
+│  1.
+CHECK INPUT for explicit variant selection:                              │
+│     If input specifies variant for this module:                              │ │       → Use specified variant                                                │
+│       → Log: "Using explicitly requested variant: {variantId}"               │
+│                                                                              │
+│  2.
+EVALUATE recommendation conditions (if selection_mode = auto-suggest):   │
+│     For each alternative variant:                                            │
+│       If recommend_when conditions match input context:                      │
+│         → Add to suggested_alternatives list                                 │
+│                                                                              │
+│  3.
+IF suggested_alternatives is not empty:                                  │
+│     → ASK USER:                                                              │
+│       "Para {moduleName}, la implementación por defecto es {default}.        │ │        Sin embargo, {alternative} podría ser más apropiada porque {reason}.  │ │        ¿Deseas usar {alternative}?
+[Y/n]"                                    │ │     → If user confirms: Use alternative variant                              │ │     → If user declines: Use default variant                                  │ │                                                                              │
+│  4.
+OTHERWISE:                                                               │
+│     → Use default variant                                                    │
+│     → Log: "Using default variant: {defaultVariantId}"                       │
+│                                                                              │
+│  5.
+RECORD selection in manifest:                                            │
+│     ```json                                                                  │
+│     {                                                                        │
+│       "modules": {                                                           │
+│         "{moduleId}": {                                                      │
+│           "variant": "{selectedVariantId}",                                  │
+│           "selection": "explicit|suggested|default",                         │
+│           "reason": "{why this variant}"                                     │
+│         }                                                                    │
+│       }                                                                      │
+│     }                                                                        │
+│     ```                                                                      │
+│                                                                              │
+│  ───────────────────────────────────────────────────────────────────────────│
+│                                                                              │